-In some cases, students experiencing depression may find themselves sleeping more than usual, resulting in a negative cycle of guilt over wasting hours in the day or feeling lazy.
+In some other cases, Depression might lead to oversleeping.
+Students experiencing depression may find themselves sleeping more than usual, resulting in a negative cycle of guilt over wasting hours in the day or feeling lazy.
 Oversleeping is often a coping mechanism to avoid the emotional distress of depression.

 A Change in Eating Habits

 While some students experiencing depression will comfort eat, others will lose their appetite as a result of their mood.
 Whichever end of the spectrum, the change in eating habits is often a stark sign of depression, which will ultimately exacerbate the negative emotional state when the brain doesn’t get the nutrients it needs.